AAS in Clinical Medical Assisting: Degree Overview

 - Clinical lab procedures

-Medical assistant graduates can enter the career field where the outlook for clinical medical assistants should be excellent.
-There is a 29% job growth expected for all medical assistants from 2012-2022, according to the U.S. Bureau of Labor Statistics, or BLS (www.bls.gov).
-The increasing demand for healthcare support services, an aging population and emerging technology will help fuel this growth.
+According to the U.S. Bureau of Labor Statistics, (BLS www.bls.gov) the outlook for clinical medical assistants should be excellent, with a 29% job growth expected for the profession from 2012 to 2022.
+The increasing demand for healthcare support services, an aging population and emerging technology helps to fuel this growth.

 Salary earnings may vary depending on an assistant's work experience, skill level, employer type and location.
-The BLS notes that the mean annual salary for medical assistants in May 2012 was $30,550.
-In Alaska, the highest-paying state in the nation, medical assistants averaged $39,900 per year.
-Overall, the top ten percent of medical assistants throughout the U.S. earned $41,570 or more per year.
+The BLS notes that the mean annual salary for medical assistants in May 2014 was $31,220.
+In the District of Columbia, the highest-paying region in the nation, medical assistants averaged $39,860 per year.
+Overall, the top ten percent of medical assistants throughout the U.S. earned $42,760 or more annually.
 Most medical assistants work in the continually evolving area of primary care and most worked in physician's offices.

 Certification and Continuing Education Information

 The American Association of Medical Assistants offers a professional certification exam to gain the Certified Medical Assistant credential (www.aama-ntl.org).
 Continuing education units (CEUs) are required every five years for those who pass the exam.
 Common CEU courses are required in the areas of general, administrative and clinical medical assisting.

 The American Medical Technologists offer a number of specialty certifications for medical assistants who wish to advance their careers (www.americanmedtech.org).
 The BLS notes some of the common specialty options, which include optometry, ophthalmology or podiatry.
 Medical assistants may also pursue further education to enter other healthcare careers, such as registered nursing.